AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

+> Instructor Notes: If time permits, go through conditionals in more detail in slides 54 - 63.

 <a name="conclusion"></a>
-## Conclusion (10 min)
+## Conclusion (5 min)
-> Instructor Note:
+So, who needs to know about this stuff?
+Everyone!
+Even if you’re not the one doing the coding, being able to communicate effectively with developers and understand what’s going on behind the scenes of a product is a very important and highly valued skill in today’s job market.

+A couple last things.
+You are going to get lots of errors…
+- Google first, ask questions later (but don't be afraid to ask)
+- Stack Overflow is great for this stuff!
+- Get immersed!
+Coding is hard if you don't get really involved.

-> Review independent practice deliverable(s).
+> Instructor Note: Review independent practice deliverable(s).
   - Go over the last slides which include a discussion on who needs to know the content covered in this class.
 If time permits you can cover what students can do after class or you can just let them know that they can reference the last couple of slides to find out.
   - Recap topic(s) covered in today's lesson.
 > There are a few listed in the slides, but feel free to remove these slides, change them, or just tell students that they are there for their reference.